husarion/rosbot-autonomy/README.md

    ```

 > [!NOTE]
 > `rosbot2r` is the robot name that will be used to connect to the robot.
-This name is related to the robot's namespace.

 ### 📡 Step 3: Sync